janhesters/geromekevin/content/blog/usecallback-vs-usememo/index.md

 **Note:** This article assumes a basic understanding of Hooks.
 You should have read ["Hooks at a Glance."](https://reactjs.org/docs/hooks-overview.html).

-**Another note:** This article is the result of my deep dive into React Hooks.
-I attached the CodeSandBox I used to explore the two Hooks at the end of this article.

 ## Abstract

 The React docs say that [useCallback](https://reactjs.org/docs/hooks-reference.html#usecallback):